POSTED BY August 31, 2019 COMMENTS (15)ON

 Gross income is your total earning.
 It is the entire amount of your income without any deduction or exemptions.
 Gross income is not only your salaried income.
 It is the income you earn from all your earning sources.

 For example: In one month, If you earn Rs.50,000 as salary, Rs 25,000 from your house rent and Rs.20,000 from your other business.

 Then your gross monthly income will be : 50,000 + 25,000 + 20,000 = Rs.
 95,000

 There are various sources of income which are classified into 5 categories.
 The categories are called 5 heads of income.

 Each and every source of earning from where you are getting money is considered as your income.
 There are 5 main sources which are also called as 5 heads of income which are considered as the main income sources.
 These 5 heads are as bellow:

 Let me tell about these sources in detail.

-The first head is “Income from Salary” , so if you are a salaried employee, then your whole year salary has to be added, less exempt HRA and other perquisites (covered below in this article) which are allowed to be tax exempt.
-So, this amount is to be shown under the head of salary.
-It does not matter if you are a govt employee or work in a private sector.
+The first head is “Income from Salary”, so if you are a salaried employee, then your whole year salary has to be added, less exempt HRA and other perquisites (covered below in this article) which are allowed to be tax-exempt.
+So, this amount is to be shown under the head of the salary.
+It does not matter if you are a govt employee or work in the private sector.

 If you have a property and you have given it on rent, then all the rent earned in a year will be considered as your “Income from House Property”.